JCAdkins/REST/twitter/README.md

 ```

 ### `GET     tags/{label}`
 Retrieves all (non-deleted) tweets tagged with the given hashtag label.
-The tweets should appear in reverse-chronological order.
-If no hashtag with the given label exists, an error should be sent in lieu of a response.
+The tweets will appear in reverse-chronological order.
+If no hashtag with the given label exists, an error will be sent in lieu of a response.

-A tweet is considered "tagged" by a hashtag if the tweet has `content` and the hashtag's label appears in that content following a `#`

 #### Response
 ```javascript